microsoft/Olive/docs/source/tutorials/configure_auto_optimizer.rst

         - If set to True, Auto Optimizer will be disabled and user need to provide passes combination manually.

     3. precision[optional[str]]: default None.
         - The precision of output model.
 If user does not set the precision of output model, it will be determined by above optimization factors.
-We support "fp32", "fp16" and "int8" output precision for now.
+Olive supports "fp32", "fp16" and "int8" output precision for now.

     Here is a simple example of Auto Optimizer configuration, the item which is not provided will use the default value: